Complete Backpacking Checklist {Packing List & Backpacking Essentials}

 Mug [optional]

-If you’re morning coffee (or tea) drinkers like us, you’ll probably want to pack along a dedicated mug.
+If you’re morning coffee (or tea) drinkers like us, you’ll probably want to pack a dedicated mug.

 Knife